-When I first built my email list and whipped up my marketing email service, I was ready to create some drip campaigns.
+When I first built my email list, I was ready to create some drip campaigns.
 Just one little problem: I didn't know what to say.
 I felt like a salesperson with this perfect prospect, but I couldn't find the words to convey how I could change this person's business.

 But first ... what is an email drip campaign?